Perspective | The NFL’s top QBs are waking up to their power, following Tom Brady and LeBron James

 Since 1992, you can point to just four instances in which a Super Bowl champion triumphed without a QB in the Hall of Fame or tracking to be a Hall of Famer: the 2000 and 2012 Baltimore Ravens (Trent Dilfer and Joe Flacco), 2002 Tampa Bay Buccaneers (Brad Johnson) and the 2017 Philadelphia Eagles (Nick Foles).
 Those squads are often hailed as reason to believe there is another way, but you’re talking about four exceptional teams over three decades.

 The superstar NFL quarterback is the franchise, and he can remain the franchise for 15 years.
 It makes him the most valuable and durable asset in sports.
 The most powerful, too.
-And he’s only starting to toy with idea.
+And he’s only starting to toy with the idea.